 Waste management has come to stay as one of the most controversial, well researched and analyzed subject of the modern industrial world.
 With production and commercial activity on an incessant rise, it is a natural fallout for the quantity and the nature of waste products to change dramatically, raising a global concern.

-Moving on, the next crucial process as a part of the waste management concept is the step of recycling, which is basically the process of processing waste products to recycle, reuse or recover material of productive value.
-Some of the most effective and popular methods of recycling include physical reprocessing, biological reprocessing and energy recovery.
+Moving on, the next crucial process as a part of the waste management concept is the step of recycling, which is the process of processing waste products to recycle, reuse or recover material of productive value.
+Some of the most effective and accessible methods of recycling include physical reprocessing, biological reprocessing and energy recovery.

 The series of avoidance and reduction methods followed by the industry today is another important aspect of the concept of waste management.
 Such methods of avoidance include the reuse of second-hand products, repairing broken items as against buying new ones, designing products to be reusable, encourage less use of disposable products and many more.